h12w/gspec/DESIGN.md

 The following sections are organized in the sequence of design decisions, from major features to minor ones.

-###Extend go-test
+###Extend "go test"
-GSpec should extend rather than replace go-test.
-It means:
+GSpec should not break but extend existing features that "go test" provides:

-* go-test command is the only way to run tests.
+* "go test" command is the only way to run tests.
-* go-test command arguments are respected as much as possible.
-* Tests are written in or called from test functions.
+* Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.
+* GSpec should still be able to split tests to multiple test functions/files.
+* GSpec should still be able to print helpful and easily readable messages when a test case fails.

 ###Test Case
 A test case needs running some code and verifying the result.
 Further, the code